PrefectHQ/prefect/docs/cloud/execution/overview.md

 # Flow will be picked up by this agent
 ```

 On the other hand, a Flow with environment labels `["dev", "staging"]` would not be run by an Agent with the label `["dev"]`.
-This is because the Flow is has a label not also provided to the Agent.
+This is because the Flow has a label not also provided to the Agent.

 ```python
 from prefect.environments import RemoteEnvironment